Mmahtab10/Shopify-Data-Science-Challenge/README.md

-# Shopify-Data-Science-Challenge
+# Fall 2021 Data Science Intern Challenge

-Please read the Winter 2021 Data Science Intern Challenge pdf first.
+Please read the Fall 2021 Data Science Intern Challenge pdf first.

-I have solved question 1 on shopify_ds_challenge.docx and shopify_ds_challenge.ipynb
+Solution to question 1 is on *shopify_ds_challenge.docx* and *shopify_ds_challenge.ipynb*

-Question 2 is on shopify_ds_challenge.docx.
-You can access the database using the link on Winter 2021 Data Science Intern Challenge under question 2.
+Question 2 is on *shopify_ds_challenge.docx.* You can access the data set following the link on Fall 2021 Data Science Intern Challenge under question 2.

 Thank you! :)